-MAMI Wild Mushroom Foraging Certification Programs
+MAMI Wild-foraged Mushroom Certification Workshops

-Our programs are designed to ensure a participant will, upon successful completion, qualify to meet the requirements of Michigan to harvest, broker and sell wild-harvested mushrooms in the State, whether you sell directly to the public, restaurants, or retailers.
+Our programs are designed to ensure a participant will, upon successful completion, qualify to meet the requirements of Michigan to harvest, broker and sell wild-harvested mushrooms in Michigan; whether you sell directly to the public, restaurants, or retailers.

-The test will consist of approximately 50 questions that will be a set combination of multiple choice, fill in the blank, and true/false.
-The questions may also relate to mushroom specimens that will be laid out on tables.
-A sample test can be found on our Sample Test page.
+The test consists of approximately 50 questions that include multiple choice, fill in the blank, true/false and short answer.
+The questions may also relate to mushroom specimens displayed during the Workshop.

 Upcoming mushroom workshops